 7.5 Digital Certificates

-7.5.1 Electronic Documents to be Lodged through the SPEAR ELN must be Digitally Signed, where the electronic Document requires a Digital Signature, using a Private Key to create the Subscriber’s Digital Signature.
+7.5.1 Electronic Registry Instruments and other electronic Documents to be Lodged through the SPEAR ELN must be Digitally Signed, where the electronic Registry Instrument or other electronic Document requires a Digital Signature, using a Private Key to create the Subscriber’s Digital Signature.

 7.5.2 The Subscriber must obtain and maintain valid at least one Digital Certificate.